 Hornby Arts’ goal, like most charitable non-profits, is to improve quality of life.
 Our constitution mandates that this is accomplished by: increasing and broadening opportunities to appreciate, enjoy and participate in artistic and cultural activities through events and workshops, improving the standards of artistic expression in our community, and establishing an Arts Centre where diverse forms of creative expression can be supported.

 Hornby Arts delivers programs with broad participation including approximately 90 events a year.
 Our work improves local prosperity and social and environmental solidarity.
 We celebrate our artists and their inestimable contributions to our community’s values and institutions.
 Hornby Arts employs transparent standards for engaging artists and the public in our services while ensuring that our programs reflect our island’s social and cultural diversity.
 We strive to support the widest possible range of artistic expression year-round, and we are growing to meet what is in store as we transform.

-Indika Gnanaratna, President; Ted Goodden, Vice President; Judith Fletcher Elkins, Treasurer; Louise McMurray, Board; John Struthers, Board; Sheila Morissette, Board.
+Sheila Morissette, President; Ted Goodden, Vice President; Judith Fletcher Elkins, Treasurer; John Struthers, Board; Bernd Walter, Board.

 Emma Walter, Director of Program and Communications – [email protected]

 Michael McNamara, Angela McIntyre

 Arts Centre Contractors: